vonProteus/do2en/README.md

 * download this repository
 * use my script

-    $ pythone script/do2en.py -t "tag which will by applaied to all notes" -d pathToJournal.dayone -o outputFile.enex
+    $ python script/do2en.py -t "tag which will by applaied to all notes" -d pathToJournal.dayone -o outputFile.enex

     * *pathToJournal.dayone* path to jurnal filder ex.: *~/Dropbox/Apps/Day\ One/Journal.dayone/*
     * *outputFile.enex* this file you shoud inport to your Evernote